Reviewed by Daniel Mirkovic

 In Square One’s case, we use what’s called limited depreciation.
 If an insured chooses not to replace their lost or damaged stuff, we can often provide them with a limited depreciation settlement.
 That means we’ll deduct no more than 50% of an item’s replacement cost for depreciation.
 That often means a greater payout than other policies that always apply full depreciation.

-We’ve been talking about home insurance so far, but actual cash value has major importance in the world of car insurance, too.
+We’ve been talking about home insurance so far.
+But actual cash value has major importance in the world of car insurance, too.

 When a vehicle gets damaged and the owner makes an insurance claim, the settlement will be the cost of repairing the vehicle (assuming the damage is covered).
 However, car insurance will only pay for repairs up to the vehicle’s cash value.
 If the repairs will cost more than the car is worth, it’s known as a total loss.
 In this case, the insurance company will offer a cash settlement based on the vehicle’s actual cash value instead of paying for repairs.